Contrast-Security-OSS/jinfinity/README.md

 ## How do I use this?

-Use the com.contrastsecurity.jinfinity.JInfinity.java#sendAttack() API to push an unreasonable large serialized String to a target OutputStream.
+Use the com.contrastsecurity.jinfinity.JInfinity.java#sendAttack() API to push an unreasonably large serialized String to a target OutputStream.
 You'll need to figure out how to get the OutputStream of your target set up correctly.

 ## How can I run the demo program?